tilomitra/csstables/README.md

 What is it?
 -----------

-`gallery-csstable` is a [YUI Gallery](http://yuilibrary.com/gallery/) module that makes it easy to style HTML `<table>` elements by just adding class names.
+`gallerycss-csstable` is a [YUI Gallery](http://yuilibrary.com/gallery/) module that makes it easy to style HTML `<table>` elements by just adding class names.
 Take a look at the [docs](http://tilomitra.github.com/csstables/) for some examples.

 What about older browsers?